Join the Movement - Sign the Delay Manifesto 📑

 If a child were successful in downloading the app, they can lock it with a 4-digit pin and facial recognition.

-How Companion AI like Replika Impacts the Adolescent Brain
+How AI Companions like Replika Impacts the Adolescent Brain

 How to Protect Kids from the Risks of Replika